MuhammedRefaatMetwally/frontend-task-nextjs/README.md

 # TinyTales

-A front-end task  built with Next.js.
+A front-end task  built with Next.js with Auth features and Product Details Page.

 ## Installation